| Posted: January 4th, 2013

 The first strategy bumps up against the potential problem of what happens once youth return to the communities in which their identities and social relations are embedded.
 Do the benefits of the intervention hold?
 The second strategy—the inter-crew basketball league—provides what appears to be a promising alternative: getting kids to mix through positive activities within the community.
 But this strategy is necessarily less intense and its effects may not be as strong.
 But both show promise as alternatives to standard, individual-level interventions.
 The basketball leagues present an especially appealing opportunity to build relationships between youth because of their potential for a big return on a small investment.

 How leagues are structured and how teams are created will likely affect the outcomes.
-While it may be unclear exactly how to go about such community building, research and anecdotal evidence signal a new opportunity to gang intervention that can sever toxic group identities and encourage youth to interact across crew lines.Quality of Life, Washington DC
+While it may be unclear exactly how to go about such community building, research and anecdotal evidence signal a new opportunity to gang intervention that can sever toxic group identities and encourage youth to interact across crew lines.Adolescents and Youth, Crime and Justice, Delinquency and crime, Juvenile delinquency and youth gangs, Metropolitan Housing and Communities Policy Center, Nonprofits in communities, Washington DC, Washington, D.C

 2 Comments »